Turquoise Silver Pendant Value Guide

 How to Identify Turquoise Silver Pendant?

-• Verify the central turquoise cabochon for natural color variations and matrix patterns typical of 20th-century mines.
+- Examine the central turquoise cabochon for natural matrix patterns and the specific blue-green hue characteristic of mid-century mines.

 History of Turquoise Silver Pendant